tarkeem/news_App/README.md

 # news_App
 a news app to see latest news
 used tools:
-mvvm pattern
+mvvm pattern,
-room
+room,
-coroutines
+coroutines,
-retrofit
+retrofit,
-pagination
+pagination,
 webView